 A: The Executive Director uses an evaluation tool that covers the full range of activity of daily living as well as mental and emotional health.
 The evaluation along with the physician’s prepared history and physical report is used to develop an individualized plan of care.
 The amount of care required will place the resident in Level I or II (See definition of Levels of Care).

 Q: How often are levels of care assessed?

 A: Levels of care will be assessed on move-in, during or directly after hospitalization and at the end of each quarter.

 Q: What happens when a Personal Care Resident requires intermediate or skilled care?

-A: The Assistant Director will work with the resident, family and physician to assist with the transfer to an intermediate or skilled facility.
+A: The R.N. will work with the resident, family and physician to assist with the transfer to an intermediate or skilled facility.
 This assistance can include assistance with making an appointment for a tour of prospective facilities, assistance with completion of required paperwork and scheduling transportation for required lab or radiology tests.